ashleefv/ApplNumComp/L11 Parameter Estimation in MATLAB.md

 [![](http://img.youtube.com/vi/kXAtvLHJAus/0.jpg)](http://www.youtube.com/watch?v=kXAtvLHJAus "")

 ## **Relfection Questions**
- * Based on your understanding of the videos, what are some of the advantages and disadvantages of using the following for curve fitting aka parameter estimation
+Based on your understanding of the videos, what are some of the advantages and disadvantages of using the following for parameter estimation, which is also known as curve fitting?

-  ** polyfit
+* polyfit
-  ** curve fitting toolbox
+* curve fitting toolbox
-  ** lsqcurvefit
+* lsqcurvefit

 ## **Activity**
-* Working example together
 * Compare the procedures for curve fitting/parameter estimation in MATLAB using the following techniques with [data](https://bitbucket.org/ashleefv/checlassfa20/src/master/In%20Class%20Problem%20Activities/MATLAB/ParamEstimData.m)
   * cftool
   * lsqnonlin